Analyzing Adversarial Inputs in Deep Reinforcement Learning: Benchmarking Environments

 \paragraph{Training Details.} We trained our agent with the PPO algorithm.
 Solving this task is not particularly challenging for a state-of-the-art DRL algorithm and thus we relied on the standard settings.
 During training, we employed the following (discrete) reward function:

 notice that the two main components of the reward function (i.e., $\pm1$ are for terminal states) and a small penalty of $-0.01$ for each time-step.
 The penalty encourages the agent to find the shortest path to the target.
+As is standard in DRL, the agent is trained to maximize the expected discounted cumulative reward $R_t = \mathbb{E}\big[\sum_{t} \gamma^{t} \cdot r_t\big]$, where $\gamma \in [0,1]$ is the discount factor (see Sec.~\ref{sec:background}).

 \paragraph{Safety Requirements.} The \gridenv{} environment is an abstraction of a real-world navigation problem.
 Hence, the natural safety property to verify (or find violations thereof) is collision avoidance.
 To better define the safety requirements, we recall the definition of Sec. \ref{sec:background}, in this environment the first two features of the observation space represent the current position of the agent (i.e., $S_0$ and $S_1$) are not relevant for the safety, for this reason, the safety properties can be formulated as follows: \textit{``if the agent identifies an obstacle in its proximity, then the agent must not move towards that direction in the next time-step"}.
+Although this property may appear trivial, it is specifically designed to demonstrate that even such elementary safety constraints can be violated by a well-trained DRL agent when subjected to small input perturbations.
+The key insight is that formal verification reveals susceptibilities that standard empirical evaluation routinely misses, even for requirements that a rational agent should trivially respect.

-\subsection{Robotic Mapless Navigation.}
+\subsection{Robotic Mapless Navigation}